 Established in 2014 by alumnus Dr. Newkome, Professor of Chemistry & Polymer Science at The University of Akron, this scholarship supports an upperclassman student with a strong interest in the Sciences.
 The ideal candidate takes demanding Science coursework as part of a well-rounded academic schedule.
 The candidate must be actively involved in a STVM Science club or activity such as the University of Akron Polymer Science and Engineering Research Experience, Team America Rocketry Challenge, Science Inquiry Team, or Robotics (FRC).

 A sincere and deep rooted love of St. Vincent-St. Mary High School began for Bucky when he attended St. Vincent High School along with his brothers Richard V38, John V41, and sister Mary (Cullen) V47.
 Bucky made the most of his high school experience both academically and athletically.
 He played football and basketball all four years.
-Following his service in WW II, he returned home, married Charlotte, and started a family.
+Following his service in WWII, he returned home, married Charlotte Dean, and started a family.
 He soon resumed his connection to St. Vincent by attending football and basketball games every year, often with a young son or daughter in tow.
-To this day, he still is in the stands supporting his beloved “Fighting Irish."
+He supported his beloved “Fighting Irish” until his passing in 2017.
 Bucky instilled his love of STVM in his family as well.
 In addition to his siblings, graduates include Peggy (O’Connor) McDonald VM73, Tim (Buck) O’Connor VM81, Ed Brown V65 (Maureen O’Connor), Terry McDonald VM73, Theresa (Factor) Garey VM87, Julie Factor VM90, Scott Brown VM96, Aaron Brown VM97, Bill McDonald VM00, Tommy McDonald VM02, Jennifer (Leslie) McDonald VM02, Matt McDonald VM04, and Megan McDonald VM06.
-Through his scholarship, Bucky wants to help a student who also has a deep love for St. Vincent-St. Mary.
+Through his scholarship, Bucky wanted to help a student who also has a deep love for St. Vincent-St. Mary.

 This scholarship was established in 2012 by Bob and Jayne Gaebel, Past Parents, and Deric and Susie Gaebel VM91 Wallace to recognize a female incoming senior with outstanding character, dedication to her Catholic faith, and high academic achievement.
 This scholarship, named in honor of the Marian Shrine at Knock in County Mayo, Ireland, celebrates the STVM tradition of excellence in academics as well as our Irish and Catholic heritage.